What are the tax limits to my pension?

 The contributions you make to the Local Government Pension Scheme (LGPS) are tax free up to certain limits.

-His Majesty’s Revenue and Customs (HMRC) impose two controls on the amount of pension savings you can make without having to pay extra tax, these are:
+His Majesty’s Treasury impose two controls on the amount of pension savings you can make without having to pay extra tax, these are:

 This is in addition to any income tax you pay on your pension once it is in payment.

-The AA and LTA impact not just on your Local Government Pension but all other pensions you have or are paying into.
+The AA and LSA apply to not only your Local Government Pension but all other pensions you have or are paying into.
 The rules surrounding tax and your pensions are complex.
 You may want to consider financial advice to help look at your individual tax position.
+For help choosing an independent financial adviser, visit the MoneyHelper website.

 What is the annual allowance?